MikeDigitize/JSFundamentals/README.md

 ```

+### Object.Create

+The use of constructors and the <code>new</code> keyword is often controversial in JavaScript.
+Some developers prefer their readability and easy to grasp semantics, whilst others say they indicate a similarity to Java, a class based not prototypal language, which encourages developers to write in a way that does not play to JavaScript's strengths.

 ### Summary

 Prototypal inheritance is the mechanism JavaScript uses to allow objects to inherit from other objects or functions.
-Its facilitated either through the use of a function - the constructor - and the <code>new</code> keyword or an object and it's [[Prototype]] property, known as the dunder proto property and written as <code>__proto__</code>.
+Its facilitated either through the use of a function - the constructor - and the <code>new</code> keyword or an object and it's [[Prototype]] property, known as the dunder proto property and written as <code>\__proto__</code>.
 Whenever a new instance of a constructor is created it inherits any properties that are on the constructor's <code>prototype</code> property.
 The link between the instance and the constructor remains even after the new instance has been created.
 Subsequent additions or changes to any property on the <code>prototype</code> will be reflected on every instance.
 Any properties added to the constructor directly are known as static properties and are available only via the constructor and not on any instances of it.
-The dunder prototype is a newly standardised property (previously implementations differed from engine to engine) which points to the prototype of an object's constructor, traversal of which is the underlying way in which JavaScript looks up properties on an object's the prototype chain.
+The dunder prototype is a newly standardised property (previously implementations differed from engine to engine) which points to the prototype of an object's constructor, traversal of which is the underlying way in which JavaScript looks up properties against an object's prototype chain.

 ## JavaScript Design Patterns